MitchellShiell/OvertureReadmeUpdate-Ego-/README.md

 ## Quick Start

-Here you will find a quick start guide to getting a dockerized version of Ego working.
-To setup a fully functional Ego application see our [setup section](#setup) below.
+This is a step-by-step tutorial for setting up a dockerized version of Ego.
+For a full setup guide, see our [setup section](#setup) below.

 **1.** Set up a google oauth client app;
 - [summary of steps required linked here](https://www.overture.bio/documentation/ego/installation/prereq/#google).